vusec/TIFF/README.md

 * Now we would need to generate the names and pkl files of the binary using IDA Disassembler.
 Please use the BB-weight4.py (present in fuzzer-code/ directory) in the IDA disassembler.
 This script would create the necessary pkl and names files of the binary.
 (This step need to be repeated for each binary) To run on IDA, we would first need to load the binary in IDA, Then there is an option in IDA to run the script on the disassembled binary.
 * After generating the pkl and name files, copy them to the fuzzer-code/idafiles folder.
 * Please set the following env variables PIN_HOME and PIN_ROOT to the directory location of pin-2.13
-* After this go to func_detect, and run make
+* After this go to func_detect, and run 'make'
-* After this go to libdft64 and run make followed by make tools
+* After this go to libdft64 and run 'make' followed by 'make tools'
-* After this go to taint_detect and run make followed by make tools
+* After this go to taint_detect and run 'make' followed by 'make tools'
 * Now go to fuzzer-code and run following command
 * make -f mymakefile
 * echo 0 | sudo tee /proc/sys/kernel/randomize_va_space